beingbing/java-springboot/src/main/java/be/springboot/pp/concurrency/info.md

 So, the tiniest and most quickest to finish the critical section, the better it is for reaping benifits of concurrency, hence find a sub-critical-section of a critical section which ensures thread safety and is shortest to complete.
 In other words, keep the lock on the lowest level.

+### when will race condition won't occur
+- when there is no shared resource among running threads.
+- when shared data is read only by nature
+- when shared data is mutable but critical section is synchronized (client should not worry about synchronization)